-The first white man to set foot in what would one day become Santa Monica, California was Gaspar de Portolá and his men who were exploring the area.
+The first white man to set foot in what would one day become Santa Monica, California, was Gaspar de Portolá and his men who were exploring the area.
+Portola was a Spanish military officer who was tasked with extending Spain’s control up the Pacific Coast and establishing colonies and missions.
 On August 3, 1769, the party camped near present-day Wilshire Boulevard.

-Before long, the area began to be filled with large Ranchos held by prominent and wealthy families.
+Before long, the area began to be filled with large ranchos held by prominent and wealthy families.
 In 1874, Nevada Senator John P. Jones decided to develop a city and purchased almost 10,000 acres.
-The next year he began to sell lots and Santa Monica was founded on the site of the original Don Francisco Sepulveda land grant.
+The following year, he began to sell lots, and Santa Monica was founded on the original Don Francisco Sepulveda land grant.

 Two stories attest to how the town was named, the first indicating the town was named in honor of the feast day of Santa Monica.
 The second tale states that a dripping spring in the area reminded early residents of the Saint’s tears.

 In 1884, a parcel of 100 acres in the southwestern section of the city was purchased by W.D.
 Vawter for a subdivision.
-The coastal strip portion was then acquired by Abbot Kinney who named the area Ocean Park in 1895.
+Abbot Kinney acquired the coastal strip portion and named the area Ocean Park in 1895.
 It became his first amusement park and residential project.
 A race track and golf course were soon built in the area.
-Later Kinney went on to focus on the south end of the property, which he made into Venice of America, now Venice, California.
+Later, Kinney focused on the south end of the property, which he made into Venice of America, now Venice, California.

 Amusement piers became enormously popular in the first decades of the 20th century.
-The extensive Pacific Electric Railroad easily transported to the beaches people from across Greater Los Angeles.
+The extensive Pacific Electric Railroad easily transported people from across greater Los Angeles to the beaches.
 Competing pier owners commissioned ever-larger roller coaster rides.
-Eventually, there were five piers in Santa Monica alone, with several more down the coast, most notably Abbott Kinney’s Venice of America pier.
-The 1909 Santa Monica Pier is the last remaining amusement pier on the north bay.
+Eventually, there were five piers in Santa Monica alone, with several more down the coast, notably Abbott Kinney’s Venice of America pier.
+The 1909 Santa Monica Pier is the last amusement pier on the north bay.

 La Monica Ballroom opened in 1924 on the Santa Monica Pier, capable of holding 10,000 dancers in its over 15,000 square foot area.
 A major storm in 1926 almost destroyed the pier and the ballroom, necessitating major repairs.
 La Monica hosted many national radio and television broadcasts in the early days of networks before it was turned into a skating rink in 1958.
 The largest skating rink in Southern California, if not the entire state, entertained thousands of skaters for the next five years.
-However, in 1963, the building was suffering from so much structural damage, it had to be torn down.
+However, in 1963, the building suffered so much structural damage that it had to be torn down.

 Comedian Will Rogers bought a substantial ranch in Santa Monica Canyon in 1922.
 Among his improvements was a polo field where he played with friends Spencer Tracy, Walt Disney, and Robert Montgomery.
 Upon his untimely death, it was discovered that he had generously deeded to the public the ranch now known as Will Rogers State Historic Park, Will Rogers State Park, and Will Rogers State Beach.

-In the 1930s corruption infected Santa Monica (along with neighboring Los Angeles).
-Beginning in 1928, gambling ships started anchoring in Santa Monica Bay just beyond the 3-mile limit.
+In the 1930s, corruption infected Santa Monica, along with neighboring Los Angeles.
+In 1928, gambling ships started anchoring in Santa Monica Bay just beyond the three-mile limit.
 Water taxis ferried patrons from Santa Monica and Venice.
 The largest such ship, the S.S.
-Rex launched in 1938, was capable of holding up to 3,000 gamblers at a time.
+Rex launched in 1938, could hold up to 3,000 gamblers at a time.
 The Rex was a red flag to anti-gambling interests.
 After state Attorney General Earl Warren got a court order to shut the ships down as a nuisance, the crew of the Rex initially fought off police by using water cannons and brandishing submachine guns.
 The engine-less ship surrendered after nine days in what newspapers called The Battle of Santa Monica Bay.
 Its owner, Tony Cornero, went on to build the Stardust casino in Las Vegas, Nevada.

 The 3,000-seat Santa Monica Civic Auditorium, designed in the international style by Welton Becket, opened in 1958.
-From 1961-1968 the Academy of Motion Picture Arts and Sciences held its annual Oscar awards ceremony there.
+From 1961 to 1968, the Academy of Motion Picture Arts and Sciences held its annual Oscar awards ceremony there.
 Since the late 1980s, the auditorium has been more popular for trade conventions than performances.

 The Douglas plant closed in 1968, depriving Santa Monica of its largest employer.
 A decade passed before the site was redeveloped into an office park.
 The Museum of Flying was opened on the same site another decade later, in 1989.

-Today, this city of almost 85,000 people has revitalized its downtown core, increasing tourism and continues to be a resort-like area, much the same as it has for almost a century.
+Today, this city of over 91,000 people has revitalized its downtown core, increasing tourism, and continues to be a resort-like area, much the same as it has for almost a century.

 While in Santa Monica, several attractions present themselves, most notably the Santa Monica Pier, complete with its beautiful sunrises and sunsets.
-In addition, it’s quaint downtown district provides a number of interesting shops and boutiques, as well as several old theaters and museums.
+In addition, its quaint downtown district provides several interesting shops and boutiques and several old theaters and museums.